SwethaRedd/NetflixGPT/README.md

 - Store the movies info in the redux store
 - Create moviesSlice, & import it in the appStore.
 - dispatch the movies response to the redux store.

+- Create custom hook and cleanup the code.